A long view on YouTube is that it’s a platform for artists – outsider mostly, many of whom make art about their own lives – and educators.

 Because of YouTube, there is more much more art today than there was in 2005, and art is also much more diverse.

-But, on the whole, it ushered in an age of mass creativity without historical parallel.† It’s engendered a cultural shift that we are just beginning to understand, as the first generations to grow up with its aesthetic possibilities turn their attention to stickier questions: mortality, morality, tragedy, comedy, etc.
+It has ushered in an age of mass creativity without historical parallel.† It’s engendered a cultural shift that we are just beginning to understand, as the first generations to grow up with its aesthetic possibilities turn their attention to stickier questions: mortality, morality, tragedy, comedy, etc.

 Whether or not these fruits bloom on YouTube, or elsewhere, won’t matter much.
 The shift in visual language, and in narrative storytelling, will continue to ripple out for some time to come.